anoopkaur1111/gpt_bard_integration/README.md

 # integration of Bard and ChatGpt with Python to generate response
-This python file is an attempt to generate the response from ChatGpt and Palm for a stackoverflow problem.
+This python file is an attempt to generate the response from ChatGpt and Palm for different scenarios.
 For Palm - google.generativeai library is used and openai for ChatGPT from pypi.